South West Of Ireland Walking Tour - 7-Day Tour

 - Duration : 7 Days

 Hilltoptreks’ 7-day walking and hiking tour through Ireland’s southwest invites travelers to immerse themselves in the stunning landscapes and rich heritage of this unique region.
-Starting in Dublin we travel on the first day to the welcoming town of Dingle.
-The tour follows a thoughtfully crafted itinerary featuring renowned routes like Mount Brandon, Killarney National Park and other locations in the South West.
+Starting in Dublin, we travel on the first day to the welcoming town of Dingle.
+The tour follows a thoughtfully crafted itinerary featuring renowned routes like Mount Brandon, Killarney National Park, and other must see places Southern Ireland is known for.
 Each day’s hike offers new scenery—from serene green valleys to dramatic coastal cliffs—providing an ideal mix of gentle walks and more invigorating trails that capture the diversity of Ireland’s landscapes.

-Throughout the week, local guides lead walkers to must-see destinations, including the breathtaking Cliffs of Moher and the scenic Aran Islands.
+Throughout the week, local guides lead walkers to must see places Southern Ireland such as the breathtaking Cliffs of Moher and the scenic Aran Islands.
 A highlight of the itinerary is the ferry trip to the Aran Islands, where participants can explore ancient ruins and experience the timeless charm of Irish island life.
 Walkers also have the chance to discover historic gems like the Gap of Dunloe and the Slea Head Drive, rich in cultural heritage and folklore.
 Each location has been chosen to offer a balance of natural beauty and cultural significance.

 Hilltoptreks’ guides enhance each walk with captivating storytelling, sharing tales from Ireland’s Celtic past, local legends, and insights into the traditions of the areas they traverse.
 Their expertise adds depth to each stop, helping participants connect with the land and its history.
 Whether it’s admiring the views from a cliff edge or wandering through a quaint village, these stories make each part of the journey feel meaningful and memorable.